Michael IV the Paphlagonian: Foreign and military affairs

 In the north, Pecheneg pressure had initially forced the Serbs to seek the protection of the Byzantine Empire and acknowledge Byzantine authority.
 In 1040 the Serbs again revolted, as did the Bulgarians.
 This uprising was partly caused by the heavy taxation in coin (and not, as before, in kind) imposed on Bulgaria by John's policies.
 It also aimed at the restoration of the Bulgarian state under the leadership of Peter Delyan.
 The rebels seized Belgrade, proclaimed Delyan Emperor of Bulgaria and then quickly took Scupi.
 Michael IV made things worse by removing from command the doux of Dyrrhachium, who had been marching against Peter Delyan, accusing him of a conspiracy.
 His troops, largely Bulgarian, joined the revolt and Delyan laid siege to Thessalonica.
 Dyrrhachium had been lost and Delyan defeated the Strategos of Hellas.
 Most of the theme of Nicopolis had risen up against Michael, disgusted with the greed of John the Eunuch.

 At this point, Michael's epilepsy left him half paralysed and he developed a severe case of dropsy, which caused his legs to become gangrenous.
 When he announced that he intended to lead the imperial army against the Bulgarians, his advisors were aghast.
 In 1041 Michael set off towards Macedonia with an army of 40,000 men, assisted by Norse mercenaries, including the future King Harald III of Norway.
 Gathering his forces at Mosynopolis the Emperor waited for the Bulgarian army.
 The military position of the Byzantines was aided by internal dissension among the Bulgarians.
 Michael advanced, relieving Thessalonica then bringing the Bulgarians to battle, defeating them and capturing Delyan.
 Michael pushed his army aggressively into Bulgaria.
-The largest remaining Bulgarian contingent was at Prilep in a fortified camp commanded by Manuel Ivats.
+The largest remaining Bulgarian contingent was at Prilapon in a fortified camp commanded by Manuel Ivats.
 The Byzantines stormed the camp, scattered the Bulgarians and captured Ivats.
 The rigours of the campaign brought Michael close to death, but he was able to return to Constantinople in triumph.